 One of the biggest things I realized when I started to be more intentional with my phone use was a habit I had when I first logged on of checking all my accounts to see what was new — and then cycling through them again.

 By the time I went through checking a couple email addresses, my Twitter, Facebook, Instagram, and Medium accounts, enough time went by that I felt the urge to go back to the beginning of the cycle and check them all again to see what was new since I last checked.

 So I created a rule and allowed myself to go through the cycle and check each platform only once per phone use session.

 10. I recognized it’s a work in progress.

-One of the reasons I don’t like the concept of a full digital detox is because it’s an all-or-nothing scenario — and I don’t believe that’s how we ultimately create positive, lasting change.
+One of the reasons I don’t like the concept of a full digital detox is because it’s an all-or-nothing scenario and I don’t believe that’s how you ultimately create positive, lasting change.